sawft99/Obsidian-SecPlus/Sec+/Chapter 7 - Supply Chain Management/Root of Trust.md

 # About
 ---
 - Hardware Root of Trust (ROT) ^f30681
-	- A cryptographic module embedded in a computer system that can endorse trusted execution and attest to boot settings and metrics
+	- A cryptographic module embedded in a computer system that can endorse trusted execution and [[Trusted Firmware#Attestation|Attestation]] to boot settings and metrics
 	- Used to scan the boot metrics and OS files to verify their signatures, which can then be used to sign a digital report (certificate)

 # TPM Expanded